 "First, you make a small flat area to work on.
 This makes it easier for the plant to collect water, too.
-Next, dig a hole twice as big as the plant need: Then loosen up the soil a bit so the
+Next, dig a hole twice as big as the plant needs.
+Then loosen up the soil a bit so the roots can get through it.

-"Now, shake out a handful of water crystals from the bottle.
+"Now, shake out a handful of water crystals rom the bottle.
 The crystals slowly release water for the plant.
 Take the flax out of its plastic bag.
 Don't tease the roots out because that might damage them.
-Place the flax in the hole, put soil around it, and press down gently, Find a rock to place on top of the soil to hold it all down."
+Place the flax in the hole, put soil around it, and press down gently.
+Find a rock to place on top of the soil to hold it all down."